 - 1. We have seen stable growth in the percentage of industrial computers attacked since the beginning of our observations, highlighting the importance of cybersecurity issues. - 2.
-The industrial network is increasingly similar to the corporate network both in terms of usage scenarios and in terms of technologies used.
-New technologies are being used that improve process transparency and efficiency at the enterprise level, as well as providing flexibility and fault tolerance of the functions performed at medium and lower industrial automation levels.
-The upshot of all this is that the cyber threat landscape for industrial systems is increasingly similar to the threat landscape for corporate networks.
+The IT threat landscape for industrial systems is increasingly similar to the threat landscape for corporate networks.
+This is promoted by the active integration of these two types of networks using a set of technologies and architectural solutions, as well as by the similarity of usage scenarios designed to optimize processes and improve manageability.
 This trend is not likely to change.
 Consequently, we can expect not only the emergence of new threats specifically designed for industrial enterprises but also the evolution of existing, traditional IT threats, which involves their adaptation for attacks against industrial enterprises and physical world objects. - 3.
 Isolation of industrial networks can no longer be considered an effective protective measure.
 The proportion of malware infection attempts involving portable media, infection of backup copies, use of sophisticated schemes for transferring data from isolated networks in complex attacks all of this demonstrates that risks cannot be avoided by simply disconnecting a system from the Internet. - 4.
 The approach of industrial software vendors to closing vulnerabilities and the situation with fixing known vulnerabilities at enterprises is by no means reassuring.
 The vast majority of industrial enterprises remain vulnerable to computer attacks for years. - 5.
 The emergence of large-scale malicious campaigns targeting industrial enterprises indicates that black hats see this area as promising.
 This is a serious challenge for the entire community of industrial automation system developers, owners and operators of such systems, and security vendors.
 We are still remarkably languid and slow-moving in most cases, which is fraught with dangers under the circumstances.

 Kaspersky Lab Industrial Control Systems Cyber Emergency Response Team is a special Kaspersky Lab project that will offer the wide range of information services, starting from the intelligence on the latest threats and security incidents with mitigation strategies and all the way up to incident response and investigation consultancy and services.
-In addition to the latest intelligence about threats and vulnerabilities, Kaspersky Lab ICS CERT will share expertise on compliance.
+In addition to the latest intelligence about threats and vulnerabilities, Kaspersky Lab's Industrial CERT will share expertise on compliance.
+Being a non-commercial project, ICS CERT will share information and expertise to its members free of charge.